CSESoc-CompClub/Spring-Intro-To-Linux/README.md

 # Spring-Intro-To-Linux
 Repository containing exercises for Intro to Linux Commands (Spring Workshops 2023)

-Mission 1: Enter the Vault and locate
+Mission 0: Enter the Vault and locate
 - Navigate into a secret directory called ‘vault’
 - Create a new directory named "safe_house" to keep your codes SAFE

-Mission 2: Duplicate Secret Files
 - Use cp to copy the codes.txt file from valut to safe_house

-Mission 2: Locate Secret Files
+Mission 1: Locate Secret Files
 - List all the files including hidden ones in the ‘vault‘ directory to find the secret files
-- (d - the amount of files)

-Mission 3: Construct a Safe House
+- Your first clue will be _-3, _-2, _-1

+Mission 2:
-- Use mkdir to create a new directory named “safe_house”
+- Use cat to display the contents of secret_file_1.txt.
--

 Mission 4: Uncover
 - Use cat to display the contents of secret_file_1.txt.